 Ahead of the aqueduct there is a lake on the offside of the canal.

-Crime Bridge lay just beyond the lake and this brings to an end the short journey along the Hollinwood Branch Canal through Waterhouses and Daisy Nook.
-Nevertheless, mention must be made of another notable aqueduct and
+Crime Bridge lay just beyond Crime Lake and this brings to an end the short journey along the Hollinwood Branch Canal through Waterhouses and Daisy Nook.

 Gallery